-In preparing the financial statements, management is responsible for assessing the going concern of the Company and using the going concern basis of accounting and using the going concern basis of accounting.
-Those Board of Directors are also responsible for overseeing the Company's financial reporting process.
+In preparing the financial statements, the management is responsible for assessing the Company's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations or has no realistic alternative but do so.

+ThoseBoard of Directors are also responsible for overseeing the company's financial reporting process.

-Auditor's Responsibilities for the Audit of the Financial Statements whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Auditor's Responsibilities for the Audit of the Financial Statements

+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements